 You will notice that the list of Questions and Answers on your profile have also received these enhancements.
 For instance, in addition to filtering all your questions by a primary tag, you can now filter the ones with an accepted answer.
 You can then sort these results by the indicated categories.

 For your published answers, the filters and sorting criteria are:

 I hope you find these new enhancements as useful as I have.
 Please feel free to reach out to me via comments below or to Audrey Stevenson with any questions about these feature enhancements.
-Jump right into your profile to start exploring these functionalities yourself!
+Jump right into your Former Member to start exploring these functionalities yourself!